INDIGENOUS HUMAN RIGHTS CLINIC

 How do I file a human rights complaint, and where do I file a human rights complaint?

 What can I get if I win my human rights complaint?

 What is a Human Rights Tribunal?

 What are some examples of successful human rights complaints brought by Indigenous people?

 WHO WE SERVE

-The clinic serves self-identifying Indigenous people who live in and around Ottawa.
+The clinic serves self-identifying Indigenous people who reside in Thunder Bay.
 You can come to the clinic for free legal services if you:

 (1) Self-identify as Indigenous;

 (2) Live in Thunder Bay; and